chronophage/kon-reh/ttrpg/reference/sections/gm_rot.md

     *   High/Area Effect: **DV 4**
 4. Set **Position** based on how exposed/distracted they are while casting.

 You don't need to invent a new spell.
 You just need to classify it.
 "You're creating a wall of force?
 That's a `[BARRIER]` with a Standard/Scene effect.
-You're in melee, so that's a **Risky** cast. **DV 3.** Roll."
+You're in melee, so that's a **Controlled** cast. **DV 3.** Roll."

 ### The Ultimate Mindset Hack